Caulkin: Screw-in calks

 For use of screw-in calks or studs, horseshoes are "tapped", or drilled, on either heel of the shoe, so that different studs may be applied as needed and changed according to the footing conditions and the type of work performed by the horse.
 Therefore, a horse may have a maximum of 8 studs (2 per foot).
 Studs come in several sizes and types.

 Screw-in calks or studs are popular in sport competition because they can be changed to adapt to different terrain.
 However, the size and design of stud must be carefully selected, as the wrong stud will be useless and can damage the horse's legs.
 Too little traction, and the horse may slip and possibly fall.
 Too much, and the horse is jarred, as his feet cannot naturally slip (which is a shock-absorption mechanism).
 Additionally, the more stud used, the greater chance the shoe may be pulled off.
-Usually, if there is doubt, it is considered best to slightly understud.
+Usually, if there is doubt, it is considered best to slightly under-stud.
 In general, the faster the pace, the larger the stud will be used.
 Therefore, small studs are used for dressage and lower-level jumping or eventing, and larger studs are used for polo and upper-level eventing.
 Studs with more of a point are used for hard ground, and those that have more circumference are used in "heavier" footing, such as thick mud.

 A hoof pick or horseshoe nail can help remove the plug prior to insertion of a screw-in stud.
 A special instrument called a T-tap is used to clean out the stud holes before the stud is screwed in, or it can be used to re-tap the stud hole if the threads are damaged.
 Additionally, a small metal brush can be used to help clean threads which are especially dirty.
 A wrench is used to tighten or loosen the studs.